How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Polar's solutions team, led by Alexis Laks, worked directly with Taylor to turn his manual workflow into an automated, data-driven system.
 The project moved from idea to production in under a month.

-1. Building the drop-off model
+1. Building the Customer Drop-off Agent

 This matters because Maui Nui’s customer base is diverse: subscription customers with tight cadences, gift buyers with irregular timing, and one-time purchasers.
 A one-size-fits-all threshold would miss some customers and spam others.

-2. Defining the right audience
+2. Agent Input — defining the right audience

 The 80-85% window was intentional: it catches customers just before they fully lapse, giving the CS team and Klaviyo flows the best chance of re-engaging them before it’s too late.

-3. Syncing to Klaviyo as events
+3. The agent syncs to Klaviyo as events

 Rather than pushing a static list or tag, Polar sends a custom Klaviyo event (“Customer Drop Off”) for each qualifying customer.
 This was a deliberate choice: events trigger flows, and flows give Taylor full control over the messaging, timing, and segmentation logic inside Klaviyo without needing to touch the underlying data.